delfador/match-scheduler/README.md

 scheduler automatically tunes the cooling schedule, based upon the number of iteration and scoring weights.
-Even with the tuned settings, the algorithm still ends up at a local optimum sometimes, which is also why running the algorithm in parallel or multiple times might yield a better solutions.
+Even with the tuned settings, the algorithm still ends up at a local optimum sometimes, which is also why running the algorithm in parallel or multiple times might yield a better solution.

 ## Examples